 For those parents who would like the service, the school provides hot lunches provided by an outside caterer, for a fee.
 Lunches are ordered per quarter.
-Please contact Zane Paula-Pāvula info@isriga.lv for a sample menu, application and other information related to hot lunches.
+Please contact Sarmīte Priede-Rāve at info@isriga.lv for a sample menu, application and other information related to hot lunches.